Student and College Financial Services

 Up through the 60 percent point of the semester a prorated schedule, as set by the federal government, is used to determine the amount of Title IV aid a student has earned for the payment period.
 Title IV aid includes Direct Subsidized, Unsubsidized, Parent and Perkins Loans in addition to Pell and SEOG.
 This percentage is determined by dividing the total number of days completed by the student for the term by the total number of calendar days in the payment period, start to end of semester, excluding scheduled breaks of five days or more and days that the student was on approved leave of absence.
 The total amount of Title IV aid earned is then determined by multiplying this percentage by the total amount of Title IV aid disbursed plus the Title IV aid that could have been disbursed for the payment period (semester).

 Anything in excess of this amount must be returned to the federal programs in the following order up to the total net amount disbursed by each source: Unsubsidized student loans, subsidized student loans, Perkins Loans, parent PLUS loans, Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG) and other Title IV programs.
 Students are responsible for returning to SUNY Cortland any part of unearned aid that was disbursed to them.

 Students should consult with the Financial Aid Office prior to withdrawal to determine the financial impact.
 It is imperative that students adhere to the College's official withdrawal procedure to ensure the proper refund calculation.

-The most current information available on the cost of attending SUNY Cortland is posted on the student accounts website on the Tuition and Costs webpage.
+The most current information available on the cost of attending SUNY Cortland is posted on the students accounts website on the Tuition and Costs Web page.

 Tuition and fees are subject to change without notice due to changes that may be mandated by the SUNY/College Board of Trustees or state legislative action.
 Contact Student and College Financial Services with specific questions.